 Please visit this page for the projects that are currently looking for volunteers, applying instructions and the application form.

 NB!
 Prior to sending us your application, please find for yourself a sending organisation from your country of residence.
-You can browse sending organizations in the EVS Database for accredited organisations.
+You can browse sending organizations in the ESC Database for accredited organisations.

 “Volunteering has been a period of intense change in our lives.
 New country, new people, new climate… Definitely, a moment to discover, not only our surroundings, but also ourselves.” – Volunteers Nathan (from France), Diogo (from Madeira of Portugal) and Elisa (from Spain)